pricklyguy/HA-Tailscale-Support/Installation.md

 Home Assistant installed and accessible
 Access to Tailscale admin console
 Text editor or notepad for copying credentials
+Card Mod intalled for Dashboard card

 Step 1: Prepare Home Assistant Package
 Download the pg_support.yaml package file
-Copy it to /config/packages/ folder in Home Assistant Do NOT restart yet - we'll use the commented sections as reference during setup
+Create file pg_support.yaml in /config/packages/ folder in Home Assistant Copy downloaded yaml to that file
+Do NOT restart yet - we'll use the commented sections as reference during setup

 Step 2: Create Tailscale Account & Install